 - You’ll be asked to enter the unlock password.
 Don’t enter the password and select the Cancel option.

 - The Delete option that was greyed out for the app previously, should be available now.
 As you can see below, the Apple Music app on my TV now has the Delete option enabled.
+If it’s still greyed out, try restarting the TV a couple of times.

 - Click the Delete option and confirm your choice.